-The west sides of the ridges were fertile lands 20, 60, and 100 thousandyears ago.
+The west sides of the ridges were fertile lands 20, 60, and 100 thousands of years ago.
 They are now wastelands.
 Every 20,000 years, people were forced to move from fertile lands that turned into wastelands to wastelands that turned into fertile lands.

-One hundred thousand years ago, the west sides of ridges were fertile lands.
-Modern humans, Homo Sapiens, who were in Ethiopia at that time, instinctively followed the monsoon winds.
-They lived only along the mountain ridges that were perpendicular to the monsoon winds.
-When monsoon winds reversed direction, they moved to the east.
+One hundred thousand years ago, west sides of ridges were fertile lands.
+Modern humans, Homo Sapiens, who were in Ethiopia at that time, intuitively and voluntarily followed the monsoon winds.
+They lived only along the mountain ridges that were perpendicular to the monsoon winds and tapped rainwater.
+When monsoon winds reversed direction they moved to the east.
 They moved in waves every 20,000 years.
-To put it differently, only the people who followed the monsoon winds survived.
-The archeological evidence has a fascinating story of human history to tell.
+To put it differently, only the people who followed the monsoon winds, ridges, and the 41,000 year cycle of the Axial Tilt survived.